Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/02-Forms.md

 You ordered Lychee flavored Fro-Yo with toppings Mochi, Brownie Bites, and Gummy Bears!
 ```

-### Favorite Things _(10 points)_
+### Favorite Things

 Update the `favorites` route to show a form for the user to enter their favorite color, animal, and city.
-Each of these inputs should be collected in a different text box.
+Each of these inputs should be collected in a different text box, with `name=color`, `name=animal`, and `name=city`, respectively.
+(Make sure the input names match exactly; otherwise, the tests won't pass!)
 The page should submit the results of the form to the URL `/favorite_results` when the user presses the submit button.

 Then, update the `favorite_results` route to show the user the following sentence (with `purple`, `penguin`, and `San Francisco` changed to whichever color, animal, and city the user entered):